iofbim/ifcClass-uniClass/README.md

 ## Tips and troubleshooting

 - Run `ensure_vector_indexes()` (automatic inside the CLI) after creating new embeddings so pgvector uses ANN search with the configured IVF parameters.
+ - Neighbor search resiliency: the pipeline applies per-statement timeouts and catches pgvector errors during candidate generation.
+On failure, it falls back to lexical-only scoring for the affected item and continues (with logs when `--candidates-debug` is enabled).
 - Always bump the Uniclass revision in the database when ingesting fresh spreadsheets; monotonic enforcement prevents accidental downgrades.
 - If embeddings fail due to dimension mismatch, update `embedding.expected_dim` (Ollama) or `embedding.openai_expected_dim` (OpenAI) and re-run `--embed` after clearing `text_embedding` for the affected entity types.
 - Set `PYTHONWARNINGS=ignore` or adjust logging within the script if repeated retries clutter the console during long runs.